 5 Tips for Mending Fences in Your Relationships

-It’s a great time to mend fences.
-Not the ones in the back 40 of the ranch where very few of us currently live; I’m talking about the fences that are in need of repair between us.
-The damaged or broken relationships we all experience.
-Admittedly, there are relationships that are beyond repair, but most of the time that’s not the case.
+It’s a great time to begin mending fences.
+Not the ones in the back 40 of the ranch where very few of us currently live; I’m talking about the fences that require repair between us.
+We all experience damaged or broken relationships.
+Admittedly, some relationships are beyond repair, but most of the time, that’s not the case.

-So ask yourself, do you really want to be 90 years old, comfortable in your lift chair, remembering a relationship you once had?
+So ask yourself, do you really want to be 90 years old, comfortable in your lift chair, and remember a relationship you once had?
 Pondering the friend you lost because of anger over something you can no longer recall?
 The sibling rivalry you never outgrew?
-Or, the parent you walked away from?
+Or the parent you walked away from?
 Probably not.
-So how do you manage this repair process before the knees give out and the memory fades?
+So, how do you manage this repair process before the knees give out and the memory fades?

 1. Remember the Good.